 Whether you’re a proud member of Bournemouth’s LGBT+ community, you travelled to town on the national Pride festival circuit or you just happened to be in Bournemouth town centre over the weekend of the 30 June – 2 July 2017, you won’t have failed to spot Bourne Free’s extravaganza of free entertainment for all walks of life!

-Bourne Free is a group and event established back in 2004 to defend and promote the local LGBT+ community in the face of an organised homophobic protest planned for Bournemouth’s Lower Gardens.
-The team was so inspired by the public response and support that they established themselves as a charity and have grown the celebration every year since, in a bid to combine entertainment with equality awareness.
+Bourne Free is a group and event originally established back in 2004 to defend and promote the local LGBT+ community in the face of an organised homophobic protest planned for Bournemouth’s Lower Gardens.
+The team was so inspired by the public response and support that they established themselves as a charity and have grown the celebrations every year since, in a bid to combine entertainment with equality awareness.

 Sunday sees the Triangle welcome the masses again for an outdoor Sunday service conducted by the Metropolitan Community Church.
 The Bourne Free Celebration Worship is a special Pride service celebrating God’s LGBT+ children and previous years have seen congregational singing, children’s sermons and drag queens followed by a serving of Communion that everyone is welcome to receive.

 Bourne Free is all about Pride – pride in who you are, pride in the community and pride in Bournemouth, so make sure you take the time to show your colours at the annual Bourne Free Pride Festival.